FIRSTdotorg/automation-sig-www/bcp-guide/overview.md

 The tools chapter (XXX) discusses the most common tools for automation.

-The chapter "How to automated with open source tools" gives a few examples on how to automate the typical use-cases we elaborated on in chapter XXX.
+The chapter "How to automate with open source tools" gives a few examples on how to automate the typical use-cases we elaborated on in chapter XXX.
 Since at the time of writing this document, the market for commercial automation tools for IT Security (SOARS, SIEMs, workflow automation tools, etc.) is very dynamic, the next chapter "How to automate with commercial tools" (XXX)  re-visits our use-cases but with a focus on the commercial tools.
 Where possible, we link to vendor's instructions on how to automate the particular use-case with the vendor's tool.

-In the course of the SIG's work, many ideas were discussed and potentially even appeared the first time ever.
+In the course of the SIG's work, many ideas were discussed and potentially even appeared for the first time ever.
 We wanted to capture those future research ideas in the second-to-last chapter (XXX).
 Maybe this list of ideas turns out to be useful for future work.

 Finally, the Annex (XXX) lists all relevant references.